raspberrypilearning/3D-scene/en/step_3.md

 --- /task ---

-In the next step you will beging to make your project.
+In the next step you will begin to make your project.

 --- save ---